Be kind to your mind

 - 9 out of 10 people with mental health problems experience stigma and discrimination

 Your mental health is as important as your physical health.
 Promoting good mental health and wellbeing can help you feel empowered and more resilient to cope with life's stresses.
-The College’s Strategy 2015 to 2020 states we will be mindful of the need to promote good mental health and a healthy work life balance.
+The College’s Strategy 2020 to 2025 states we will be mindful of the need to promote good mental health and a healthy work-life balance.

 The idea of good mental health and wellbeing is best described as a subjective condition.
 For example, good social, economic, spiritual or medical health means that in a sense, the experience of life is positive or beneficial.
 Good mental health means that we are more able to respond to challenging circumstances, to innovate and constructively engage with others and the world around.
 It also represents a highly effective way of realising good outcomes in many different areas of our lives.